-Intramuscular Stimulation (IMS) & Anatomical Acupuncture
+Intramuscular Stimulation (IMS) & Anatomical Acupuncture in Toronto

 Intramuscular Stimulation (IMS) and Anatomical Acupuncture for symptom relief